Back to top

 If your needs change, you can choose to receive additional support through home care services, whether it’s a hand around the house with cooking and cleaning or help with transport and getting out and about.

-Unlike most family homes, many villas and apartments at retirement villages feature age friendly design.
+Unlike most family homes, many villas and apartments at retirement villages feature age-friendly design.
 This means there’s plenty of room for mobility aids, and easy-grip door knobs and taps.

 If either you or your loved one ends up needing 24/7 support, some retirement villages are co-located with an aged care centre where you can receive ongoing professional care.